hideonbase/cs326-01-dynamicprogram/docs for M2/Milestone2.md

 # Four screenshots of client interface

-**►We are tyring to help users to create thier account to ►log in our Web.**
+**►We are tyring to help users to create thier account to log in our Web.**

 ![Create](https://user-images.githubusercontent.com/73546677/163453778-ab960f2b-1df1-4d53-b2b1-05150b8ec7db.png)